reside-ic/reside-ic.github.io/content/blog/raxml_threading.md

 the original 500 bootstraps.
 RAxML jobs in the wild would take much longer (making this sort of performance insight helpful), but may also be variable, if our 10 are not representative of the full set.

-So My graphs above might be an unfair representation of RaXML for instance.
-But the key is, we could try and find that out before setting many jobs going that might take weeks than they need to.

 Lastly, the processor optimisation for AVX increased a little compared to SSE3 when the cores were well used, and the differences between